Norman Rockwell Museum Presents “Never Abandon Imagination: The Fantastical Art of Tony DiTerlizzi”

 Learn about the exhibition from the artist himself.
 A book and print signing will follow.
 Free for Museum members, or included with admission.

-School vacation week and additional family programming will explore his use of imagination in narrative art.
-For more details, visit the Museum’s website: www.nrm.org.
+Gaming days, fantasy movie screenings, December and February School vacation week art programs, and additional family programming will explore the use of imagination in narrative art.
+For more details, visit the Museum’s website: www.nrm.org

 About Tony DiTerlizzi